tim-mock/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map returns a new array and for each does not

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? methods are closely assosiated with object oriented programing while functions are not
 3. What is closure?
+a closure is a function nested in a function
 4. Describe the four rules of the 'this' keyword.
+ 1. when you are in the global scope, this refers to the entire language and everything under the hood
+  2. when you have a '.' implicit binding will bind the this to that object
+  3. the new binding will bind this to the object created by a constructor function
+  4. explicit binding uses the object name instead of this

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super connects the class to the previous class. that allows you to have access to all the this.
 ## Project Set up

 Follow these steps to set up and work on your project: